MEET OUR TEAM

 Favorite pastimes include traveling, being outside, paper art and card making, locating and consuming delicious food with friends.

-EACC’s support staff is exceptional.
+EAVC’s support staff is exceptional!
 All of our nurses are accomplished and well versed in the exotics world and share a passion for pets who are just a little bit different.
-Our technicians and assistants at Exotic Animal Care Center have an unbelievable technical skill set needed for the care of our patients and the knowledge they possess of the many different species we see is unsurpassed.
+Our technicians and assistants at Exotic Animal Veterinary Center have an unbelievable technical skill set needed for the care of our patients and the knowledge they possess of the many different species we see is unsurpassed.
 Most importantly, they also care.

-Our receptionists have amazing skills as well and juggle the schedules for 5 doctors flawlessly and effortlessly.
+Our receptionists have amazing skills as well!
+They juggle the schedules for 5 doctors flawlessly and effortlessly in addition to responding to emails from clients and other hospitals, answering our phones & maintaining our app.
 They also keep the process for making appointments and surgeries uncomplicated and will go out of their way to accommodate clients’ as often as they can.
-Our receptionists’ knowledge of the species seen at Exotic Animal Care Center is superb as well and they are usually able to answer many of the questions our clients may have regarding their furry (or scaly, feathered or prickly) family members.
+Our receptionists’ knowledge of the species seen at Exotic Animal Veterinary Center is superb as well and they are usually able to answer many of the questions our clients may have regarding their furry (or scaly, feathered or prickly) family members.